 Remember the ONE coleus I bought last year?
 Well here it is.
 I took a cutting last fall and stuck in a pot and it is taking off now.
 I have already put cuttings in other pots.
 So these would be the children of the original right or the grandchildren.
 Talk about getting your money's worth.

-In chicken news I had read that pumpkin seeds ( thanks to Fresh Eggs Daily) are a natural de-wormer for chickens and I had one small pumpkin still rolling around the yard from last fall.
+Pumpkin seeds are a natural de-wormer for chickens and I had one small pumpkin still rolling around the yard from last fall.
 I cut it open and ground up the guts and seeds in the food processor and fed to the chickens.

 They loved it and ate every bit and lots of the pumpkin too.
 I want to have my eggs be as healthy as can be for us so I don't want to have to use commercial wormer which is harsh and you cannot eat the eggs for a while afterwards.
 Yuck!
 So I read to give them pumpkins a few times a year as a preventative.
 Can't hurt anyways.